Your B2B Social Media Strategy Is Useless Without This

 - Building a sales funnel (if one is not in place or not converting well)

 Start with the goals which will provide you with the quickest wins.
-The reason for this is that those wins can help you stay motivated to stick with your plan (or can increase support from upper management).
+The reason for this is that those wins can help you stay motivated to stick with your plan.
 It is hard to keep momentum when you don’t see results quickly.

-Next I will break down the most important pieces of your social media strategy.
+Next, I will break down the most important components of your social media strategy.

 Choosing Your Starting Place

 If you have limited resources I suggest that you master one social media platform at a time.
-It will take a couple of weeks or in some cases months, before you really start to feel comfortable performing each of the tasks you identify.
+If you are B2B, then I would suggest mastering LinkedIn first.
+It will take a couple of weeks or in some cases months before you really start to feel comfortable performing each of the tasks you identify.

 Let’s use LinkedIn as an example.
 Your goals for this network may include things such as:

-- generate 2 new leads per month from LinkedIn
+- generate three new leads per month from LinkedIn

 - establish your authority as a subject matter expert